fasnafaizal777-crypto/German-Credit-Risk-Analysis/README.md

 ---

-# Application Preview
+## Application Preview

 ### Tkinter Desktop Application

 A simple desktop application was developed using **Tkinter** to provide an interactive interface for predicting customer credit risk.
-Users can enter customer information and receive an instant prediction of whether the customer is a **Good Credit Risk** or **Bad Credit Risk**.
+Users can enter customer information and receive an instant prediction of whether the customer is a **Good Credit Risk** or **Bad Credit Risk** using the trained Machine Learning model.

-### Application Screenshot

-> Replace the image below with your uploaded screenshot.

 ![Tkinter Application](screenshots/Credit_Risk.png)
 ---

 ## Project Structure